 Harmony Through Dialogue

 “When Harmony is Tested” Learning Session: The faith community can be a source of healing for our divided communities.
-Learn how you can become a better bridge builder by speaking and listening with empathy and love.
+In this session you will hear stories from successful bridge builders and learn to become one too by gaining confidence in speaking and listening with attention, appreciation and empathy.

 “In the Name of Human Fraternity Dialogue as the path, cooperation as the code, understanding as the method”, sponsored by Rumi Forum.
 Join in for a spectrum of reflections by a panel of prominent Catholic and Muslim speakers and an interactive session that will follow.
 The panel aims to observe the first International Day of Human Fraternity by highlighting the operational vision of the Human Fraternity Document rather than being a ceremonial text of goodwill.
 The document was signed in February 2019 by His Holiness Pope Francis and the Grand Imam of Al-Azhar Ahmad Al-Tayyeb to mark the 800th anniversary of the iconic meeting between St. Francis of Assisi and Sultan Malik Al-Kamil in 1219.